Like most teenagers, I was a brat. I refused to ride the bus to and from school. Thankfully, my mother went out of her way to drive me.

 You care about your parent or loved one as much as I do.
 And you deserve a place that can deliver on its promises, treat your loved one as if he or she were our own, and combine empathy with the best medical treatments.

-I’ve created and cultivated Marie’s Manor as an assisted living facility where I’d be proud to place my own family.
-That’s my standard, one that I promise I’ll ensure for your family.
+I’ve cultivated Marie’s Manor as an assisted living facility where I’d be proud to place my own family.
+That’s my standard – one that I promise I’ll uphold for your family.